-Pursuant to KRS 91A.080(4) and 806 KAR 2:090, a reasonable collection fee may be charged and retained by the insurance company or its agent.
+Pursuant to KRS 91A.080(4) and 806 KAR 2:150, a reasonable collection fee may be charged and retained by the insurance company or its agent.
 The collection fee shall not be more than 15% of the tax collected and remitted to the local government or 2% of the taxable premium, whichever is less.
 This fee is in addition to the tax payable.

-If a refund or credit is received by an insurance company/surplus lines broker that passed the fee or tax on to the policyholder, and the amount refunded or credited is not owed to another local government, the insurance company/surplus lines broker is required to pass the full amount of the refund or credit, including any collection fee that has been retained, on to the policyholder.
+If a refund or credit of a tax is received by an insurance company/surplus lines broker that passed the tax on to the policyholder, and the amount refunded or credited is not owed to another local government, the insurance company/surplus lines broker is required to pay the full amount of the tax refund or credit, including any collection fee that has been retained, to the policyholder.
+In accordance with 806 KAR 2:150 Section 2(5), a collection fee refunded shall be returned to the policyholder on a pro rata basis in the same manner that the refund of the tax is made.